dd86k/dfile/readme.md

 It currently recognizes quite a few signatures.

 # Additional information
-dfile will provide more information for the following files:
+dfile will provide extra information for:
 - Exectuable files
   - MZ
   - NE